virtualscienceforum/virtualscienceforum/.github/ISSUE_TEMPLATE/LRCSpeakerChecklist.md

 ## Checklist

-- [ ] update the [LRC speakers 2021](https://github.com/virtualscienceforum/virtualscienceforum/wiki/LRC-Speakers) wiki page
+- [ ] update the [LRC speakers](https://github.com/virtualscienceforum/virtualscienceforum/wiki/LRC-Speakers) wiki page
 - [ ] update the [researchseminars.org](https://researchseminars.org/seminar/VSFLRC) listing (need to get link or ask Babak)
 - [ ] Check if the speaker wants to join earlier for an informal chat
   - [ ] Check if they do